mkusaka/ghactivity/README-app.md

 - **Without authentication**: 60 requests/hour
 - **With authentication**: 5,000 requests/hour
 - **With GitHub App**: 5,000-15,000 requests/hour
+- **Pagination limit**: Maximum 3 pages × 100 events per page (300 events total)

 The app uses ETag caching to minimize API calls and falls back to cached data when rate limited.

+**Note**: GitHub's Events API limits to a maximum of 300 events.
+The app fetches 100 events per page for efficiency, requiring only 3 API calls to retrieve all available events.

 ## Technologies Used